-8 Dec.
-14 Writing concisely - How to avoid being too wordy and redundant.
-Assignment 3 - Group infographic.
-Due in 3 weeks - This is to be done together with oral presentations (3 minutes per student) to be Principles of presentations delivered during the few weeks of class - this will be connected to your group infographic.
-Similar to presenting a poster at a conference but less formal and more creative.
+Dec.
+6 being too wordy and redundant. weeks - This is to be done together with oral Principles of presentations presentations (3 minutes per student) to be delivered during the few weeks of class - this will be connected to your group infographic.
+Similar to presenting a poster at a conference.
 9 Dec.
-21 More about visualizations: choosing and creating the right types of graphs and illustrations.
+13 More about visualizations: choosing and creating the right types of graphs and illustrations.
 Using CANVA Work on group infographic - create groups, decide on topic, problem, solution 10 Dec.
-28 Avoiding jargon and nominalizations.
+20 Avoiding jargon and nominalizations.
 Use of action verbs instead of nominalizations.
-Continue to work on group infographic and presentations at the same time.
+The academic phrasebook Continue to work on group infographic and presentations at the same time.
 Remember: Your presentations are on the same topic about what you create in the infographic.
-11 Jan.
-4 Lecture on how to give an effective, dynamic oral presentation If time permits - oral presentations.
+11 Dec.
+27 Guest lecturer (live or recorded) - example on how to give an effective, dynamic oral presentation If time permits - oral presentations.
 (Assignment 3) Each student will speak about 3 minutes on the topic of their infographic.
 Assignment 3 is due today.
-Relevant and interesting environmental topics.
+The guest speaker will address relevant and interesting environmental topics.
 Listening to student presentations this class and the next one.
 Assignment 4 - In one paragraph write a plain language summary of an academic article related to the topic of your Master's degree with proper citations.
 Due no later than Jan.
 15 (to be uploaded to course site).
 12 Jan.
-11 Oral presentations.
+3 Oral presentations.
 Last two classes will be devoted to review of materials covered so far, oral presentations, and helping students with the final assignment.
 18 Jan.
-3 Last few oral presentations.
+10 Last few oral presentations.
 Farewells